Find out all you need to know before making a school booking and the policy in terms of cancellation.

 Making your booking

-Please book your visit with us by telephone or email:
+Please book your visit with us by email or phone:

 Please have ready/provide the following information:

-- 1st, 2nd and 3rd choice of date and time
+- First, second and third choice of date and time

 Please note: if you are looking to book any chargeable workshops or presentations then you will need to contact us via phone as payment for these needs to be taken at the time of booking.